microsoft/aitour26-WRK532-building-agentic-solutions-with-copilot-studio/lab/instructions/README.md

 After running the MCP Server, you're not there yet.
 The MCP Server is only running locally right now, so you need to make sure the MCP Server is available through a public URL.
 This is a requirement for Microsoft Copilot Studio.
 Because it's a cloud service, it's not able to reach your localhost.

 ### Configure a dev tunnel

+To make sure we can reach the MCP Server from Microsoft Copilot Studio, we'll add a dev tunnel.
+During these steps, you will be prompted to log in.
+Use the Entra ID account from this workshop when you are prompted to log in.

 In the terminal at the bottom of Visual Studio Code, there are a couple of tabs: